Beyond (band): Good Time

-On November 1999, Beyond released their fifteenth and final studio album, "Good Time".
+In November 1999, Beyond released their fifteenth and final studio album, "Good Time".
 The album have exceeded in the traditional hard rock arrangement, using more harmonic and rhythmic patterns for it.
 They have released the lead single under the same name to promote it.
 Beyond performed the "GOOD TIME" concert at the Hong Kong Convention and Exhibition Centre at Wan Chai throughout 24 December till 26 December 1999, announcing that they would pursue their own solo career after the concert.

 First Disbandment

 At this time, Paul Wong and Steve began to clash in many aspects of music production.
 Both musicians fought over the band's future and artistic style whilst slowly drifting apart.
 This came to a head after Paul claimed that his pay should be higher than that of Yip Sai Wing, as he believed that he had contributed much more to the band's composing and producing.
 The band had been splitting earnings equally since Wong Ka Kui had formed the band in 1983, and Steve believed that Paul's claims to money were in direct violation of the band's sense of equality which had made them so powerful to begin with.